41 Entertainment: History

 In September 2017, 41E announced an agreement with Activision Blizzard Studios as the exclusive global sales agent for Linear Television and home entertainment distribution of the animated series Skylanders Academy.
 In September 2017, 41E announced the production and distribution of a major all new original animated series, to be produced by 41 Studios, entitled Shooting Star.
 In September 2017, 41E announced the production and distribution of a major all new original animated series to be produced by 41 Studios, entitled The Mini Musketeers.
 In May 2018, Season 2 of the Netflix original series Kong: King of the Apes launched with consists of ten half-hour episodes.
-In September 2018, 41E announced a new franchise featuring an action-comedy series for kids, S.M.A.S.H! which was created and executive produced by Allen Bohbot based on an original idea by Kaaren Lee Brown, developed for Television by Kaaren Lee Brown and Kiersten Halstead, and illustrated by Mel Bontrager.
+In September 2018, 41E announced a new franchise featuring an action-comedy series for kids, S.M.A.S.H! which was created and executive produced by Allen Bohbot.
 In October 2018, Season 2 of the Netflix series Super Monsters launched with eight half-hour episodes.
 In October 2018, Season 2 of the Netflix series Tarzan and Jane launched with five half-hour episodes.

-41E's subsidiaries are Super Monsters Animation LLC, T&J Animation LLC, Kong-King of the Apes LLC, SMASH Animation LLC, Shooting Star Animation LLC, TWA Animation LLC, and BKN Entertainment LLC.
+In February 2023, the company revived the Amazin' Adventures brand (previously used by BKN as a syndicated children's block from 1992 to 1997) as a YouTube channel.